Manawyrm/nvme-int13h-optionrom/README.md

 - Option ROM, USB flash drive, SD card, CD-ROM, chainloading (e.g. from grub) booting supported

 ## Limitations
 - Write support is currently disabled.
-The code is present, but it's additional danger for no benefit (for my usecase).
+The code is present, but it's additional danger for no benefit (for my usecase)
+- Only 1 NVMe drive (with 1 namespace) is properly handled at the moment
-- 64bit BARs are probably not handled correctly (untested!).
+- 64bit BARs are probably not handled correctly (untested!)

 ## Similar projects / Alternatives
 There are 2 other Option ROMs publicly available: